This article was published a few years ago, but with the novel coronavirus restrictions in place, more people may be opting to stay home this year.

 Poppies are available at your local grocers and stores for a donation.
 Make sure you pick one up before November 11.
 The Legion Poppy Fund uses the funds from donations to provide financial assistance and support to Veterans of the Canadian Armed Forces and RCMP, and their families who are in need.

-For more information, visit the Canadian Legion website
+For more information, visit the Royal Canadian Legion website

 2. Watch the national or local parade on television.